 Almayer Art & Heritage Hotel

-Almayer Art & Heritage Hotel is a modern and stylish hotel in the very city center, located only a block away from the Sean Organ and the Greeting to the Sun.
+Almayer Art & Heritage Hotel is a modern and stylish hotel in the centre of the city, located only a block away from the Sean Organ and the Greeting to the Sun.
 Fine design, passion for detail and modern rooms full of light make it one of the best hotels in Zadar.

 Boutique Hostel Forum

 Boutique Hostel Forum can’t be more central – it’s actually located right next to the Forum square.
 The hostel is designed by a famous Croatian architect and is one of the most unique hostels in Croatia.
 The design and the colors in the interior fully reflect Zadar – blue color as the blue sky above and crystal clear sea below and the orange colour of the most beautiful sunset in the world.

 Extra tips for visiting Zadar: